NederIssa/NederIssa/README.md

 - 👋 Hi, I’m @NederIssa
 - 👀 I’m interested in airplanes.
-- 🌱 I’m currently learning inglish.
+- 🌱 I’m currently learning spanish, french, mandarin and how to sing.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me NederIssa13#1570

 <!---